Skip to content

 • Installation context, where the finish lives in the room

 Site conditions matter.
-Cabinets live in a real room, and humidity, direct sunlight, heat, and daily exposure can affect how finishes read and age over time.
+Cabinetry lives in a real room, and humidity, direct sunlight, heat, and daily exposure can affect how finishes read and age over time.
 This is especially true with painted and stained wood finishes, where the material underneath still responds to the environment.

 If a close match to an existing finish or a specific grain look matters for your project, let us know early.
 We are glad to talk it through so the finish direction is clear before anything is built.